TallKite/linnstrument-firmware/README.md

 *See the LinnStrument Community wiki for microLinnMidiGroupFilter.jsfx, a plug-in for Reaper, and microLinnMidiGroupDemo.RPP, an example Reaper project.
 Upon receiving a grouping CC, the filtering effect assigns a group (the CC's value) to the CC's channel.
 It then only passes midi data from those channels that have been assigned to a certain group.*

-*The jsfx filter effect runs natively in Reaper and can run in any windows DAW using ReaJS, a free jsfx-to-VST wrapper.
+*The jsfx filter effect runs natively in Reaper and can run in any Windows DAW using ReaJS, a free jsfx-to-VST wrapper.
 (Hopefully someone can duplicate this effect in Max 4 Live, FL Studio MIDI scripts, and other platforms.)*

 *If you can't open the reaper project microLinnMidiGroupDemo.RPP, follow these steps:*
 * *In your DAW, create a track named "all groups" that receives midi from the LinnStrument*